xyrold/tokensale/README.md

 # tokensale

-i'm using c# asp.net mvc framewrok to all my web application projects javascript or jquery for client side
+i'm using asp.net mvc framewrok to all my web application projects, c# for server side & javascript or jquery for client side